How Many Pounds Are In 8 Oz

 Definitions

 An ounce is defined as 1/16 of a pound.
-In other words, there are 16 ounces in one pound.
+Simply put, there are 16 ounces in one pound.
 The ounce can also be a unit of volume, known as a fluid ounce, but in this context, we are specifically referring to the ounce as a unit of weight or mass.

 A pound is a unit of weight commonly used in the United States and the United Kingdom.
 It is defined as 0.45359237 kilograms.
 The term "pound" comes from the Roman libra, which weighed approximately 329 grams.